 How to waitlist a DVC reservation-Tips for getting the villa you want.

-If the resort accommodation is not available, DVC offers a waitlist process to help you get the reservation you want.
-This is a valuable resource for members as a reservation may not be available at the time of booking but may come open before you need the reservation.
-I have had good results using a waitlist, but success could take some time.
+If the resort accommodation is unavailable, DVC offers a waitlist process to help you secure the reservation you want.
+This is a valuable resource for members because a reservation may not be available at the time of booking but may open up before you need it.
+I have had good results using a waitlist, but it may take some time to be successful.

-The steps are very intuitive and can be done online or through Member Services.
-Members should make the request as quickly as possible as they are fulfilled based on when the request was made.
-If you successfully get a waitlist, you will be notified automatically.
-I would also suggest calling Member Services directly periodically to check on the wait list.
-On two occasions, my successful wait list wasn't showing in my account, but was confirmed by Member Services.
+The steps are easy to follow and can be completed online or through Member Services.
+Members should make the request as soon as possible because they are fulfilled based on the order in which they were made.
+If you successfully get on a waitlist, you will be notified automatically.
+I would also recommend periodically calling Member Services to check on the status of your waitlist request.
+On two occasions, my successful waitlist reservation wasn't showing on my account, but Member Services confirmed it for me.

 How To Wait List

-Sometimes, when searching for a reservation online, all or only part of the requested days will not be available.
-If your reservation days are not available, then the reservation system will let you know that the only way to get these days is to put in a waitlist request.
+When searching for a reservation online, you may find that all or part of the requested days are not available.
+If this happens, the reservation system will prompt you to submit a waitlist request.

-The waitlist can be made for only one accommodation type.
-This includes the resort, the type of room, and the view or location of the room.
-DVC will allow members to have up to two waitlists per membership number per use year, at any time, but no more.
-You get a waitlist for each membership if you have numerous memberships due to multiple use years.
+A waitlist can be created for only one type of accommodation, including the resort, room type, and the view or location of the room.
+DVC allows members to have up to two waitlists per membership number per use year at any given time.
+If you have multiple memberships due to multiple use years, you can have a waitlist for each membership.

 The waitlist process is described below.

-Step 1- If you are booking a reservation and the days are not available, then the results will say “waitlist only.”
-This tells you all of the days you requested are not available, and the only way to get them is to put in a waitlist request.
+Step 1 - If you make a reservation and the dates you want are unavailable, the message will say "waitlist only."
+This means that all the dates you requested are unavailable, and the only way to secure them is by submitting a waitlist request.

-Step 2- Click on the waitlist only, and the DVC system will show you the reservation days that the waitlist will be for and the number of points required.
-After confirming the days, hit continue.
+Step 2: Click on the waitlist only, and the DVC system will display the reservation days for which the waitlist is available and the number of points required.
+After confirming the days, click continue.

-Step 3- The next steps include choosing when you want the waitlist to expire.
-The choices are 31 days or seven days from when the reservation starts.
-This is an important distinction as there are penalties if you have to cancel a reservation within 30 days.
-Points associated with cancellations of any reservation within 30 days of check-in will be put in a holding account and will have to be used within 60 days from check-in.
-DVC will make the reservation immediately if the requested accommodation through the waitlist comes through.
-In this step, DVC asks if you want the waitlist to be in effect for up to 7 days when canceling the reservation.
-If so, and you have to cancel the booking, the points will be put in “holding” and have their use restricted.
+In Step 3, you will need to choose when you want the waitlist to expire.
+Your options are 31 days or seven days from when the reservation starts.
+It's important to note that there are penalties if you have to cancel a reservation within 30 days, as explained in detail in "Modifying/Canceling A Reservation" on page 256.
+If you cancel a reservation within 30 days of check-in, the points associated with the cancellation will be placed in a holding account and must be used within 60 days from check-in.
+DVC will immediately make the reservation if the requested accommodation through the waitlist becomes available.
+During this step, DVC will ask if you want the waitlist to be in effect for up to 7 days when canceling the reservation.
+If you choose this option and end up needing to cancel the booking, the points will be put on "holding" and their use will be restricted.

-Step 4- If you have an existing reservation, then DVC member services wants to know if your waitlist comes through, do you want to replace your existing reservation, or make a new one.
-For example, suppose you have Thanksgiving week booked at Animal Kingdom Villa but waitlisted a reservation at Boardwalk for the same time frame.
-In that case, DVC wants to know what happens to the Animal Kingdom Villa reservation if the waitlist days at Boardwalk become available.
+Step 4: If you have an existing reservation, DVC member services would like to know if you would like to replace your existing reservation with a waitlisted one or make a new reservation if your waitlist request becomes available.
+For example, if you have a booking for Thanksgiving week at Animal Kingdom Villa but have also waitlisted a reservation at Boardwalk for the same time period, DVC needs to know what you'd like to happen to the Animal Kingdom Villa reservation if the waitlisted days at Boardwalk become available.

-Step 5- The point requirement may be higher on the new booking for some reservations.
-In this step, DVC wants to know if the new reservation is fulfilled where the points should come from.
-If you need points and own multiple contracts, then DVC wants the member to decide from which contract or combination of contracts the points will come.
+Step 5: The point requirement for new bookings may be higher for some reservations.
+In this step, DVC needs to know the source of the points for the new reservation.
+If additional points are needed and you have multiple contracts, DVC requires members to specify which contract or combination will provide the necessary points.

-Step 6-Confirm your choices, and you are all set waiting for the waitlist to go through.
+Step 6: Confirm your choices, and you are all set, awaiting the waitlist to be processed.

 Waitlist Rules

-• Active waitlists are limited to two per membership per use year.
-If a member has two active waitlists, and one is fulfilled, the member can start a waitlist for another reservation.
+• Each membership is limited to two active waitlists per use year.
+Once one of the waitlisted reservations is fulfilled, the member can start a waitlist for another reservation.

-• Waitlists need to be for the entire length of the stay.
-“Night-By-Night” reservations are prohibited.
-A waitlist for consecutive nights cannot be broken into individual nights.
+• Waitlists must be for the entire length of the stay; "Night-By-Night" reservations are not allowed.
+A waitlist for consecutive nights cannot be split into individual nights.

 • A waitlist can only be made for a resort accommodation for which a member is eligible.
-Only home resort owners can make a waitlist for that resort during the home resort priority period.
+Only home resort owners can create a waitlist for their home resort during the home resort priority period.

 Successful Waitlist Strategy

-• Make the waitlist as soon as possible.
-Waitlists are prioritized based on the date the waitlist was made.
-The waitlist search will also have more opportunities to match up.
+• Create the waitlist as soon as possible.
+Waitlists are prioritized based on the date they are created, and the waitlist search will also have more opportunities to match up.

 • If you have another waitlist available, use them to request other choices.

 • Shorter waitlists have a better chance of being successful.
-If you can split the reservation into two date ranges on the front and then waitlist both of them, you may have a better chance over time than trying to waitlist the entire vacation.
+If you can split the reservation into two date ranges on the front and then waitlist both, you may have a better chance over time than trying to waitlist the entire vacation.

-• Make the reservation at eleven-months at your home resort first.
+• First, make the reservation at eleven months at your home resort.
 This guarantees a room for your stay.
-Then make your waitlist(s) to the location(s) that you prefer.
-If the accommodation is not at your home resort, you won’t be able to make the waitlist until eligible at the seven-month window.
+Then, make your waitlist(s) to the location(s) that you prefer.
+If the accommodation is not at your home resort, you won't be able to make the waitlist until you are eligible at the seven-month window.

-• The best time to make sure that you have a waitlist for a preferred location is when people are making changes to their reservation.
-This usually happens around the seven-month window and can occur 30 days from a reservation as members will be making final decisions regarding their booking.
-Don’t lose hope your reservation may come in at the last minute.
+• The best time to ensure you have a waitlist for a preferred location is when people make changes to their reservations.
+This usually happens around the seven-month window and can occur 30 days after a reservation, as members will make final decisions regarding their booking.
+Don't lose hope.
+Your reservation may come in at the last minute.

 Successful Waitlist Strategy-Using Data-Availability

-Data for predicting successful waitlisting does not exist outside of DVC databases; however, known vital factors such as availability and room inventory can help members make their reservation waitlist decision.
+Data for predicting successful waitlisting does not exist outside of DVC databases; however, known vital factors such as availability and room inventory can help members make their reservation waitlist decisions.

 First, look at the availability table below for Bay Lake Tower.
-Knowing availability can help you determine which accommodations are likely to have a vacancy.
-Locations that are not so much in demand can help determine the success of your waitlist.
+Knowing availability can help you determine which accommodations are likely to have vacancies.
+Choosing less-demanded locations can also help determine the success of your waitlist.

-The availability charts take each of the 141 DVC accommodations and track the availability of a one-week vacation is for every week of the year.
+The availability charts take each DVC accommodation and track the availability of a one-week vacation every week of the year.
 The data is pulled from the DVC reservation website.
 A snapshot is taken at various times of the year—eleven months, seven months, five months, three months, and one month.
 A score of 7 is the highest rating.
 This score means that this accommodation was available every week of the year.
-On the flip side, a rating of 2 means that, on average, there were only two days consecutive days available for that week.
-That doesn’t mean that every week is that low, but there were only two days on average.
-Individual accommodation charts are in the back section of my Disney Vacation Club comprehensive book (DVC Field Guide).
-For a more detailed week-by-week evaluation by the 141 accommodations, be sure and review the data there.
+On the flip side, a rating of 2 means that, on average, only two consecutive days were available for that week.
+That doesn't mean every week is that low, but there were only two days on average.
+Individual accommodation charts are in the back section of the book.
+Review the data for a more detailed week-by-week evaluation of the individual accommodations.

 In looking at the availability data, here are some observations:

-• As expected, availability gets tighter as you get closer to the reservation date.
-However, there is not much difference between three-month and one-month availability for many accommodations.
-In fact, there may be a slight uptick in availability at one month.
+• As expected, availability gets tighter closer to the reservation date.
+However, there is little difference between three-month and one-month availability for many accommodations.
+There may be a slight uptick in availability at one month.

 • Some accommodations are in high demand, and snagging a waitlist reservation will be difficult.
-For example, Suppose you wanted to stay at Animal Kingdom Villas.
-In that case, the charts tell you that even as the 7-month window opens, the Value and Kilimanjaro Club rooms at Jambo House are filled up while the rooms at Kidani Village may have some availability.
+For example, if you want to stay at Animal Kingdom Villas, the charts tell you that even as the 7-month window opens, the Value and Kilimanjaro Club rooms at Jambo House are filled up.
+In contrast, the rooms at Kidani Village may have some availability.
 Knowing this information will help you determine which rooms may be available.

 • If you prefer a specific room type (Studio, One-Bedroom, Two-Bedroom, and Grand Villa), look at the accommodations requiring more points.
-There is generally more availability in these units.
-For example, at Bay Lake Tower, Lake and Theme Park Views may be more available than Standard views.
+These units are generally more available.
+For example, at Bay Lake Tower, Lake and Theme Park Views may be more available than Standard Views.

 • The room inventory also determines availability for rooms.
-If there are only a few total accommodations, then the odds of getting a waitlist will be lower than at a location where there are several rooms.
+If there are only a few total accommodations, then the odds of getting on a waitlist will be lower than at a location with several rooms.
 Take two sites generally with good availability, Aulani and Old Key West.
 Two of the hardest accommodations to get in DVC are the 3BR Grand Villa-Standard Views at Aulani and the 3BR Grand Villa-Near the Hospitality House at Old Key West.
 There are only two of these units at each location.
-If you need a Grand Villa, the likelihood of getting one of these is much lower than if you chose one of the other Grand Villas types at these locations.
+If you need a Grand Villa, the likelihood of getting one is much lower than if you chose one of the other Grand Villas types at these locations.

 Successful Waitlist Strategy-Two-Bedrooms